nextflow-io/nextflow/README.md

 The very first time you run it, it will automatically download all the libraries required by the build process.
 It may take some minutes to complete.

-When complete, execute the program by using the `launch.sh` launch script in the project directory.
+When complete, execute the program by using the `launch.sh` script in the project directory.

 Required dependencies